mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 **Manual adaptation.**
 The second form of adaptive user interface is an interface that may be dynamically changed by the user according to their needs.
-This allows for creating personalized views for diffrent users and diffrent situations.
+This allows for creating personalized views for different users and different situations.
 This approach is supported in TANGO world by the Taurus framework, which offers tools for manipulating the UI at runtime.

 ## Goals and objectives

 The web-based approach to building user interfaces gains popularity.
-However, it has not beed widely adopted among the TANGO Control System client applications and GUI frameworks.
+However, it has not been widely adopted among the TANGO Control System client applications and GUI frameworks.
 The thesis goals may be formulated as follows:

 * **evaluate existing solutions (if any) for building TANGO clients for web